↑

 Instructions

-• Cook the pasta according to the package.
+• Cook the pasta according to the package but slightly undercooked.
+See note.

-• While the pasta is cooking, brown the ground beef with all the seasonings.
+• While the pasta is cooking, brown the ground beef with the seasonings.

-• Add both cans of soup plus one can of water to the meat mixture.
+• When the beef is browned and cooked through, add both cans of soup plus one can of water.

-• When the pasta is al dente, drain it well, and add it to the meat and soup mixture.
+• When the pasta is al dente, drain it well, reserving a little pasta water. dd it to the meat and soup mixture.

-• Mix thoroughly, taste, and adjust the seasoning.
+• Taste and adjust the samt and pepper.

 Notes